hoppula/react-firebase-web/README.md

 ### ResetPassword

-&lt;ResetPassword/&gt; sends password reset email using Firebase Auth's `sendPasswordResetEmail` method.
+&lt;ResetPassword/&gt; sends password reset e-mail using Firebase Auth's `sendPasswordResetEmail` method.

-It provides `sendResetEmail` function for given `children` render function.
+Given `children` render function receives single parameter, a function that sends password reset e-mail.

-Send reset email function accepts `email` as param and returns a `Promise`.
+That function accepts `email` as a param and returns a `Promise`.

 #### Usage